Plantar Fasciitis Treatment Options: Stretches, Exercises and More to Heal Your Heel Pain

 More by this Author

-My review of the Strassburg Sock with the pros and cons.
-I'm petite with a large calf and wanted to see if this device could help my plantar fasciitis instead of one of the hard night splints.
+My review of the Strassburg Sock, with the pros and cons.
+I'm petite with a large calf, and I and wanted to see if this device could help my plantar fasciitis.

 The best shoes for plantar fasciitis offer good arch support and motion control for your foot.
 I've compiled recommendations for running shoes, dress shoes and walking shoes that can help with heel pain and a torn or...